rails/rails/guides/source/caching_with_rails.md

 When initializing the cache, you need to specify the addresses for all memcached servers in your cluster.
 If none is specified, it will assume memcached is running on the local host on the default port, but this is not an ideal set up for larger sites.

 The `write` and `fetch` methods on this cache accept two additional options that take advantage of features specific to memcached.
 You can specify `:raw` to send a value directly to the server with no serialization.
 The value must be a string or number.
-You can use memcached direct operation like `increment` and `decrement` only on raw values.
+You can use memcached direct operations like `increment` and `decrement` only on raw values.
 You can also specify `:unless_exist` if you don't want memcached to overwrite an existing entry.

 ```ruby
 config.cache_store = :mem_cache_store, "cache-1.example.com", "cache-2.example.com"